tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 - the validator updates

-With ABCI++, an Application may decide to keep using the next-block execution model, by doing all its processing in `FinalizeBlock`; however the new methods introduced, `PrepareProposal` and `ProcessProposal` disclose the entire proposed block to the Application, allowing for its immediate exectution.
+With ABCI++, an Application may decide to keep using the next-block execution model, by doing all its processing in `FinalizeBlock`.
+Notice, however, that the new methods introduced, `PrepareProposal` and `ProcessProposal` disclose the entire proposed block to the Application, allowing for its immediate exectution.
 An Application implementing immediate exectution may additionally wish to store certain data resulting from the block's execution in the same block that has just been executed.